Smooth Cartan triples and Lie twists over Hausdorff \'etale Lie groupoids: Smooth Cartan triples

-Our primarily application for the following lemma is when $G$ is effective, or equivalently $C_0(G\z)$ is a masa in $C^{*}_{r}(G;\twist)$\footnote{If $G$ is not effective, then it admits an open bisection $U \subseteq G \setminus G\z$ consisting of isotropy, and any nonzero $f \in C_c(U)$ belongs to $B' \setminus B$, so $B$ is not a masa.
-If $G$ is effective, then, for example \cite[Corollary~5.3]{CRST} shows that $B$ is maximal abelian.}.
-However, since the same proof goes through for $G$ not effective, we leave the hypothesis out.
+The following lemma describes how to recognise when the \'etale groupoid underlying a twist can be made into a Lie groupoid consistent with the given smooth structure on its unit space solely in terms of $C^*$-algebraic information.
+We are most interested in this when $G$ is effective, or equivalently $C_{0}(G\z)$ is a masa in $C^{*}_{r}(G;\twist)$\footnote{If $G$ is not effective, then it admits an open bisection $U \subseteq G \setminus G\z$ consisting of isotropy, and any nonzero $f \in C_{c}(U)$ belongs to $B' \setminus B$, so $B$ is not a masa.
+If $G$ is effective, then, for example \cite[Corollary~5.3]{CRST:2021:Reconstruction} shows that $B$ is maximal abelian.}, but it is not difficult to prove without this additional hypothesis.